High Point Panthers and the No. 12 West Virginia Mountaineers meet in Estero, Florida - WTOP News

 Estero, Florida; Friday, 1:30 p.m.
 EST

-BOTTOM LINE: No. 12 West Virginia and High Point square off in Estero, Florida.
+BOTTOM LINE: High Point faces No. 12 West Virginia at Hertz Arena in Estero, Florida.

-The Mountaineers are 6-0 in non-conference play.
-West Virginia has a 6-0 record in games decided by 10 points or more.
+The Mountaineers have a 6-0 record in non-conference play.
+West Virginia averages 89.3 points and has outscored opponents by 43.8 points per game.

-High Point makes 40.9% of its shots from the field this season, which is 5.4 percentage points higher than West Virginia has allowed to its opponents (35.5%).
-West Virginia averages 9.2 made 3-pointers per game this season, 4.0 more made shots on average than the 5.2 per game High Point gives up.

-TOP PERFORMERS: Aaliyah Collins is shooting 48.0% and averaging 11.4 points for the Panthers.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.